 Kazakhstan tax residents are required to file the annual individual income tax return:

-- reporting funds on bank account(s) located outside of Kazakhstan if the total balance exceeds 141-times the minimal monthly index (2,917 Kazakhstan tenge [KZT] from 1 January 2021) as at the end of the reporting year (applies to Kazakhstan nationals and individuals with permanent residence permit only)
+- reporting funds in the bank account(s) located outside of Kazakhstan if the total balance exceeds 2,000-times the monthly calculation index (MCI is 3,450 Kazakhstan tenge [KZT]) as at the end of the reporting year (applies to Kazakhstan nationals and individuals with permanent residence permit only)

-- reporting information on real estate/securities/participation shares owned or registered outside of Kazakhstan (applies to Kazakhstan nationals and individuals with permanent residence permit only)
+- reporting information on real estate/securities/participation shares owned or registered outside of Kazakhstan (applies to Kazakhstan nationals and individuals with permanent residence permits only)

 - based on other applicable criteria stipulated by Kazakhstan tax legislation.

 Kazakhstan tax non-residents